mthom/scryer-prolog/README.md

 subterm.
 For efficiency, the *occurs&nbsp;check* is omitted by default in Scryer&nbsp;Prolog and many other Prolog systems.

-In Scryer Prolog, performing unifications which succeed only if the *occurs&nbsp;check* is omitted yield *cyclic&nbsp;terms*, also called *rational&nbsp;trees*.
+In Scryer Prolog, unifications which succeed only if the *occurs&nbsp;check* is omitted yield *cyclic&nbsp;terms*, also called *rational&nbsp;trees*.
 For example: